 Spellings are differentiated through word choices and not length of word.
-No more than 10 spellings in KS2 with no more than 10 in Y2 per week.
+No more than 12 spellings in Upper KS2 with no more than 10 in Y2 per week.

-At the end of each term i.e. 6 times per year a combination of spellings will be given from all the spellings that the children have been given that term especially the ones that the children found hard and got wrong first time round.
+At the end of each term i.e. 6 times per year, each class will have a revision week where a combination of spellings will be given from all the spellings that the children have been given that term especially the ones that the children found hard and got wrong first-time round.

 As children progress through the school and develop their spelling skills, they will be encouraged to use dictionaries to check spellings independently.